 Evaluation of individual diet types suggest that this may be occurring.
 On the one hand, five of the six diet types appeared well-balanced with respect to most nutrients, but one, the snail based diet (diet type 3a), appeared replete with nutritional error: the diet appears to be too high in calcium and iron, too low in phosphorus, zinc, thiamin and vitamin A, and loaded with inorganic ash that has little if any nutritional value.
-On a dry matter basis, this is the diet with the lowest energy density, although we note that our analysis does not account for differences in energy expenditure, and so it is possible that animals with this diet specialization have lower energy intake to some degree.
+On a dry matter basis, this is the diet with the lowest energy density, although we note that our analysis does not account for differences in energy expenditure, and so it is possible that animals with this diet specialization have lower energy costs (because of shallower dives or easier prey handling) which offsets the lower energy intake to some degree.
 Among the 63 otters in this study, only 6 had adopted the snail diet, and nutritional evaluation suggests that their prognosis is poor.
 Preliminary evidence suggests that otters feeding on snails may be more susceptible to certain infectious diseases (Tinker, pers. obs.), but further study is needed.